microbus-io/fabric/docs/tech/codegen.md

     queue:
 ```

-The `signature` defines the function name (which much start with an uppercase letter) and the input and output arguments.
+The `signature` defines the function name (which must start with an uppercase letter) and the input and output arguments.
 The special output argument `httpStatusCode` can be used to set the HTTP status code of the response.

 The code generated functional request handler will look similar to the following. `Microbus` is taking care of marhsaling and unmarshaling behind the scenes.